 If you hired a professional to tint your windows, you can call them and ask for a repair or a replacement if it is under warranty.
-This is the easiest option, so if you have a warranty and time, why not?
+This is the easiest option, so why not if you have a warranty and time?

-When performing the task, make sure you are in warm temperature and clear weather.
+When performing the task, make sure you are in warm temperatures and clear weather.
 Warm weather will hear interior surfaces and help to remove the bubbles easier.
-If you aren’t able to work on a sunny day, you can use a hairdryer to heat up both sides of the windows and tint.
+If you cannot work on a sunny day, you can use a hairdryer to heat up both sides of the windows and tint.

 There are a few choices when it comes to removing air bubbles.
 The best way is to use a squeegee and an old card of some kind.
 Push the air bubbles to the edge of the tint and release the air.
-For more difficult bubbles, you can use a safety pin to pop them, but be sure not to rip the film.
-After you thoroughly pop every bubble, use your squeegee to smooth out the tiny.
-Hold it at a 45-degree angle and use long strokes with medium pressure to release remaining bubbles.
-If the film dries before popping all of the bubbles, simply mist the window again.
+For more difficult bubbles, you can use a safety pin for popping them, but be sure not to rip the film.
+After thoroughly popping every bubble, use your squeegee to smooth out the tiny ones.
+Hold it at a 45-degree angle and use long strokes with medium pressure to release the remaining bubbles.
+If the film dries before popping all of the bubbles, mist the window again.
 When you are done, dry the window’s surface with a lint-free cloth.

 Another method to fix your issue is by removing the tint.